 The Archaeology Coursebook

-An Introduction to Themes, Sites, Methods and Skills, 3rd Edition
+An Introduction to Themes, Sites, Methods and Skills

 This fully updated and revised edition of the best-selling title The Archaeology Coursebook is a guide for students studying archaeology for the first time.
-Including new methods and case studies in this third edition, it provides pre-university students and teachers, as well as undergraduates and enthusiasts, with the skills and technical concepts necessary to grasp the subject.
+Including new methods and key studies in this fourth edition, it provides pre-university students and teachers, as well as undergraduates and enthusiasts, with the skills and technical concepts necessary to grasp the subject.

 The Archaeology Coursebook:

 - introduces the most commonly examined archaeological methods, concepts and themes, and provides the necessary skills to understand them

 - explains how to interpret the material students may meet in examinations

 - supports study with key studies, key sites, key terms, tasks and skills development